Sunday, January 22, 2017

 The pundits can't seem to figure out what's going on in the Rust Belt.
 They don't understand those incorrigible Southerners at all, but they're just a bunch of Bible-beatin' rednecks who're looking for people to lynch anyway.
 And they completely forgot the Southwest was even there until BREAKING BAD came on.

-Now, I don't have the benefit of an Ivy League education like those other jokers - I went to art school and then I got my paralegal certificate from Earl K. Long College (go fighting crawdads!) - but I think I have a theory of my own.
+Now, I don't have the benefit of an Ivy League education like those other jokers - I got my paralegal certificate from Earl K. Long College (go fighting crawdads!) - but I think I have a theory of my own.

 I grew up in Red State-land and I've been a loud-mouthed power-to-the-little-guy banker-punching populist Democrat my whole life.
 My parents were both proud Democrats - after all, the Democratic Party was the party of the working man.